USEPA/lakemorpho/README.md

 # lakemorpho
-The purpose of `lakemorpho` is to provide a suite of tools that can be used to calculate basic lake morphometry metrics from an input SpatialPolygonsDataframe of a lake and a digital elevation model for the terrain surrounding that lake.
+The purpose of `lakemorpho` is to provide a suite of tools that can be used to calculate basic lake morphometry metrics from an input SpatialPolygonsDataframe of a lake and a digital elevation model, as a RasterLayer, for the terrain surrounding that lake.
 These tools are being used to calculate lake morphometry metrics for all "lakepond" waterbodies in the [NHDPlus V2](http://www.horizon-systems.com/nhdplus/NHDPlusV2_home.php).

 # Metrics Included
-'lakemorpho'calculates the following metrics
+`lakemorpho` calculates the following metrics

 - Surface Area
 - Shoreline Length